 Each year, the Rothgerber Conference attracts scholars from across the country to Colorado for a full-day discussion of a cutting-edge Constitutional law issue.

-- Colorado Law Constitution Day Project: This project launched in September 2011 and enables Colorado Law students and professors, along with area lawyers, to visit high school classrooms in honor of Constitution Day.
+This project enables Colorado Law students and professors, along with area lawyers, to visit high school classrooms in honor of Constitution Day each September.

 This Constitutional literacy project partners Colorado Law students with public school teachers to teach a course about the Constitution.
 The Project exposes students in underserved high schools to law as a career option and enables them to participate in a national moot court competition.